apache/doris/docs/en/administrator-guide/variables.md

     Not used.

+* `send_batch_parallelism`

+    Used to set the default parallelism for sending batch when execute InsertStmt operation, if the value for parallelism exceed `max_send_batch_parallelism` in BE config, then the coordinator BE will use the value of `max_send_batch_parallelism`.

 * `sql_mode`

     Used to specify SQL mode to accommodate certain SQL dialects.
 For the SQL mode, see [here](./sql-mode.md).